-To help maintain an informed University community, the Department of Campus Security will post this policy on its web site as well as location information for all CCTV monitoring locations.
+To help maintain an informed University community, the Department of Public Safety will post this policy on its web site as well as location information for all CCTV monitoring locations.

-The Department of Campus Security shall oversee and coordinate the use of CCTV monitoring for safety and security purposes.
+The Department of Public Safety shall oversee and coordinate the use of CCTV monitoring for safety and security purposes.

-The Department of Campus Security will monitor new developments in the relevant law and in security industry practices to help ensure that its CCTV monitoring operations are consistent with accepted standards and practices.
+The Department of Public Safety will monitor new developments in the relevant law and in security industry practices to help ensure that its CCTV monitoring operations are consistent with accepted standards and practices.

 Camera control operators will be trained in the technical, legal and ethical parameters of appropriate camera use.
 Camera control operators will receive a copy of this policy and provide written acknowledgement that they have read and understood its content.